What are the best free iPad apps? I'm trying to avoid apps that push in-app purchases or shower me with adverts.

 Snapseed might be free, but its tools and enhancements rival those of many paid-for photo apps on the iPhone and iPad.

 From single-tap Auto Correct and tools for cropping and straightening to more creative options such as Retrolux, Grunge and Tilt-Shift, Snapseed is packed with features and worthy of a place on your home screen.
 We recommend that you give it a try, and doubt you'll be disappointed.

-Best free maps & travel apps for iPad
+Best free iPad apps: Maps & travel apps

 It's time to take sides: are you a fan of Apple Maps or Google Maps?